Our Story - Told By The Owner

 Ambio is a Latin word and has a number of definitions in English, but the one I like most is 'To Strive'.
 Personally, I'm striving to be the best person I can be and do the best work possible for the people I'm here to serve, and I think having the sentiment carried in to the company name is ideal, and subtle.

 Where Is Ambio Media Going?
 Where Am I Going?

 The goal for Ambio Media is to serve as many businesses as possible, helping them drive better results for their company through social media and internet marketing.
-On top of that, we want to continue introducing and improving services like the ones mentioned above as a means to making comprehensive marketing solutions more accessible to those that need them.
+On top of that, we want to continue introducing and improving services like the ones mentioned above as a means of making comprehensive marketing solutions more accessible to those that need them.

-Personally, I intend to keep tinkering, experimenting and creating things I care about as a means to helping as many people as possible. the beauty of entrepreneurship is that the world really is your oyster.
+Personally, I intend to keep tinkering, experimenting and creating things I care about as a means to helping as many people as possible.
+The beauty of entrepreneurship is that the world really is your oyster.

 Will I stay in the marketing industry for the rest of my career?
 It's an open question, but it's more likely that I'll move more into tech and A.I. with a focus on software as a service (SaaS), but who knows.
 Right now, Ambio Media is my only focus.